 Simultaneously, the NJ BPU organized a BGS Working Group to evaluate steps that can be taken as part of the BGS process to reduce demand.
 The BGS Working Group was expected to provide its final recommendations to the NJ BPU in the spring of 2007, but delayed the release pending completion of the EMP.
-The Working Group will likely recommend a portfolio approach that includes longer-term contracts, demand-side resources, and renewable energy as part of the BGS-FP supply mix.261
+The EMP directed the